lukelarsen/generator-node-express/README.md

 >Not every new computer comes with a Yeoman pre-installed.
 He lives in the [npm](https://npmjs.org) package repository.
 You only have to ask for him once, then he packs up and moves into your hard drive. *Make sure you clean up, he likes new and shiny things.*

 To install Yeoman you will need to have npm (node packaged modules) installed.
 It comes with <a href="http://nodejs.org/" target="_blank">Node</a>.
-You can install Node by using the downloader or through Brew.
+You can install Node by using the downloader or through <a href="http://brew.sh/" target="_blank">Brew</a>.
 I like Brew.
 If you use Brew you'll need to add this to your .bash_profile.

 ```
 homebrew=/usr/local/share/npm/bin